Get more info about setting up a new chapter in your area.

 Candidates should note that the results of multiple-choice examination components are final.

-Please see the following table for the resit criteria for each CREST examination:
+Please see our table for the re-sit criteria for each CREST examination.

 a) If a candidate fails an examination that comprises two parts, both parts must be retaken.